 My current project, Organizing Peace, analyzes the cumulative structural effects of the 79,287 international treaties signed across the globe between 1648 and 2022.
 This project leverages machine-learning to classify each of these treaties by topic, signatories, and a variety of other metrics in order to map and measure the structure of the international legal system and its effects on states’ foreign policy.

 Prior to starting my fellowship at Brown, I completed my Ph.D. in Political Science at Northeastern University and taught undergraduate courses in International Relations, Comparative Politics, and Research Methods.
-My teaching in these areas was recognized with the college-wide Outstanding Teaching Award and my dissertation project received the university-wide Outstanding Research Award in the Humanics, Data, and Technology category.
+My teaching in these areas was recognized with the college-wide Outstanding Teaching Award and my dissertation project was awarded the national 2024 Kenneth N. Waltz Outstanding Dissertation Award for its contribution to the field of security studies.

 My earlier research on cybersecurity, Breaking Botnets: A Quantitative Analysis of Individual, Technical, Isolationist, and Multilateral Approaches to Cybersecurity, co-authored with Rob Knake, the former National Security Council Director for Cybersecurity Policy, was published in the Journal of Cybersecurity.
 For this project, I built a new ten million datapoint dataset, focused on malware and distributed denial of service (DDoS) attacks, to test the efficacy of a wide variety of cybersecurity strategies employed by 191 countries around the world.
 Among other key findings, these results demonstrated that countries which favor digital isolation and restrictions on internet freedom (e.g. China, Russia) are actually significantly less secure than those who embrace digital freedom and multilateral approaches to cybersecurity.